AbieFund/abie-archive/CONTRACT.md

 ## Advisory Board

 During the post-vote 'grace' period, an `advisor` can simply **cancel the vote**. `Beneficiary` gets his deposit back and has the right to send his proposal again.
 Another `reviewer` is randomly selected.

+*Option to consider: there can only be 8 advisors in total.*

+## Scenarios

+#### Basic scenario

+1. `beneficiary` submit a proposal to finance a $300 mini-project.
+2. `reviewer` confirms the voting mode (seamless) and publish his report.
+3. The proposal gets 23% of 'yes'.
+It passes.
+4. `beneficiary` receives the requested $300 on his personal Ethereum wallet and change the amount in local currency.
+5. Project is successful, he/she publishes photos and results, all members like it and `reviewer` becomes `advisor`.

+#### Proposal doesn't fit the guidelines

+...